alejoceballos/dumb-keyboard/README.md

 ```
 The default Story Book can be seen by typing <http://localhost:9009> on your browser.

-Now we can create a story for our component and check how it will be displayed in our application.
-Create a new
+Now I can create a story for my component and check how it will be displayed in our application.
+Create a new file named
-file named `Keyboard.stories.js` named `src/stories`.
+`Keyboard.stories.js` named `src/stories`.
 ```javascript 1.8
 import React from 'react';
 import Keyboard from "../components/Keyboard/Keyboard";